core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     2. Move to **Pre-IDLE**.

 * @Sending divergent message while in **BUSY**
-    * If CTX_1 is usable to protect the intended divergent message, send the message and then stay in **BUSY**.
+    * If CTX\_TEMP is usable to protect the intended divergent message, send the message and then stay in **BUSY**.
-    * If CTX_1 is not usable to protect the intended divergent message, perform the following steps.
-(E.g., this happens upon eventually exhausting the Sender Sequence Number values of CTX_1)
+    * If CTX\_TEMP is not usable to protect the intended divergent message, perform the following steps.
+(E.g., this happens upon eventually exhausting the Sender Sequence Number values of CTX\_TEMP)
-        1. Delete CTX_1.
+        1. Delete CTX\_TEMP.
-        2. Delete the (X, nonce) pair associated with CTX_OLD, i.e., whichever was used as CTX_IN to generate the CTX_1 deleted at the previous step.
+        2. Delete the (X, nonce) pair associated with CTX_OLD, i.e., whichever was used as CTX_IN to generate the CTX\_TEMP deleted at the previous step.
         3. Generate a new (X, nonce) pair and associate it with CTX_OLD.
-        4. Generate a new CTX_1 from CTX_OLD.
+        4. Generate a new CTX\_TEMP from CTX_OLD.
-        5. Send the intended divergent message protected with the CTX_1 generated at the previous step.
+        5. Send the intended divergent message protected with the CTX\_TEMP generated at the previous step.
         6. Stay in **BUSY**.

 #### Pending